Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "The echo dissolved," Vèirnav said.
 His voice came out steady, which surprised him.
 Something had settled in his chest—not peace, exactly, but acceptance.
 The fog in his eyes made the Wardens look almost soft, their edges blurred, their threat faded.
 "You can't dissolve what's already gone."

 "But we can examine what remains.
 The bleed you carry.
 The memories you've absorbed."
 Vàscalìn moved closer, and her eyes—pattern-marked, Attuned—narrowed.
 "You've been busy, binder.
-The ledger.
+The letter.
 You found it."

 "I delivered it.
 To the dead man's daughter.
 Where it belonged."

 "Where it belongs is in the Pattern House archives, classified and secured.
 Not in the hands of a merchant's widow who doesn't understand what she's holding."

 "She understands perfectly."
-Vèirnav felt Vìzrav behind him, still holding the ledger, still deciding.
-"She understands that her father was killed to keep those records hidden.
-She understands that her husband's family bought their futures with fraud.
+Vèirnav felt Vìzrav behind him, still holding the letter, still deciding.
+"She understands that her father witnessed thirty years of fraud.
+She understands that her own household has been participating in that fraud.
 She understands that her daughter's pattern is a lie."

 "And you told her all of this?"